JiangXingChi/TurbidityPredictionV1/README.md

 # TurbidityPredictionV1
 * This repository hosts the source code for the turbidity prediction project, including essential modules, configuration files, and execution scripts.
+* You can use Predict.jl to run the model.
 ## Repository Structure
 * `Data`: Contains a test image.
 * `Env`: Environment configuration files for dependency management.